logic-ng/LogicNG/README.md

 ```

 ## License & Commercial Support
 The library is released under the Apache License and therefore is free to use in any private, educational, or commercial projects.
 Commercial support is available.
-Please contact Christoph Zengler at logicng@escsol.com for further details.
+Please contact Christoph Zengler at christoph@logicng.org for further details.

 ## Changelog

-### Version 1.4.0 (Release May 2018)
+### Version 1.4.0 (Release June 2018)
 * BDD package (based on Buddy) for creating, manipulating, and writing BDDs
   * Creation of BDDs from LogicNG formulas
   * CNF, DNF transformation of BDDs